UA-Carpentries-Workshops/2019-October-Resources/r_tutorials/R exercises.md

 </details>

 # Day 1 Challenge!
-#### Make a ggplot of the lifeExp vs year for the continents with a higher than average life expectancy
+#### Make a ggplot of the lifeExp vs year for the continents whose mean life expectancy is higher than average

 <details>
   <summary>Solution</summary>